 If you choose curbside voting, two election judges will bring out a ballot to your vehicle.
 If you need to register or update your registration, they will bring you an application as well.
 When you are finished voting, election judges will bring your ballot inside for you and put it in the ballot box.

-Voters with questions about the 2020 elections or protecting their health while voting can contact the following:
+Voters with questions about protecting their health while voting can contact the following: